The Urinary System

 Definition

-Chronic Renal Failure is a progressive, irreversible decline in kidney function due to slow destruction of the renal parenchyma, ultimately resulting in death when most nephrons are damaged.
+Chronic Renal Failure is a progressive, irreversible decline in kidney function due to slow destruction of the renal parenchyma (The functional tissue of the kidney that performs filtration, reabsorption, and secretion.
+Composed of renal cortex and renal medulla), ultimately resulting in death when most nephrons are damaged.

-- Biochemical hallmark: Azotaemia (high nitrogenous waste in blood)
+- Biochemical hallmark: Azotemia (high nitrogenous waste in blood)

 Etiopathogenesis